tawada/LLM-QCoder/README.md

 - Implement rate-limiting and retries within the `llm.py` module when using the OpenAI API.
 - Ensure proper validation and error-handling in the `Agent` logic, especially around downloading problems and generating solutions.
 - Create a comprehensive test suite to cover different scenarios and edge cases.

-This README is intended to serve as a starting point.
-Depending on the future direction and additional features of the LLM-QCoder project, the documentation may need to be updated accordingly.